Currency:USD $

 2. Gearing Modularity: The distribution of loot tables across three instances allows for more targeted gearing strategies.
 Players seeking specific tier tokens or trinkets can target smaller instances (like The Dreamrift) without committing to a full clear of a sprawling mega-dungeon.

-3. Pacing and Burnout Mitigation: The staggered release schedule prevents the "Week Burnout" phenomenon.
+3. Pacing and Burnout Mitigation: The staggered release schedule prevents the "Week-One Burnout" phenomenon.
 By unlocking the final narrative chapter (March on Quel'Danas) weeks after the initial progression raid, Blizzard sustains engagement and allows the story to breathe.

 1.2 The Release Calendar and "Heroic Week"